LaunchAcademy/lornch-ablademy-node/README.md

 ```

 ## Features

-*For simplicity, there is no index page for this app*
+_For simplicity, there is no index page for this app_

-* clinic show page (show information is already present, we need to add all of the questions for a clinic both frontend and backend)
+- clinic show page (show information is already present, we need to add all of the questions for a clinic, both front-end and back-end)
-* Add questions for clinic on clinic show
+- Add questions for a clinic on the clinic show
-* Add new question for clinic
+- Add a new question for a clinic

 ## Order of Operations

-- Ensure ER diagram
+- Create an ER diagram
-- generate models and migrations
+- Generate models and migrations
-- add relationMappings
+- Add `relationMappings`
+- Test creating objects and calling on associations in the `yarn console`
 - Ensure that questions for a given clinic appear on the page
 - Ensure that adding a new question for a clinic adds that to the page
 - Create our own nested router and persist!
+- Serializer
-- open time for Q&A
+- Open time for Q&A